 Vitamin supplementation with folate lowers homocysteine levels.
 In patients who are treated to lower homocysteine levels treatment may consist of folic acid (1mg/day), vitamin B6 (10mg/day) and vitamin B12 (0.4mg/day).
 Normalization of the homocysteine concentration has been reported within two weeks, but further lowering of homocysteine levels occur by six weeks.
 The dose of folic acid should be increased up to 5 mg/day as needed to lower the homocysteine concentration below 15 micromol/L. In patients with homocysteine concentration >30 micromol/L or chronic renal failure the initial dose of folic acid is 5mg/day.
 A diet rich in fruits, vegetables, and low-fat dairy products and low in saturated and total fat also can lower fasting serum homocysteine.

-Vitamin B12 deficiency often co-exist and are not easily differentiated on a clinical basis.
-Accordingly such patients should be evaluated for both deficiencies.
+Vitamin B12 deficiency and folate deficiency often co-exist and are not easily differentiated on a clinical basis.
+Accordingly, such patients should be evaluated for both deficiencies.
 The first step should entail determination of vitamin B12 and folate concentrations.
 Serum vitamin B12 levels can be interpreted as follows:

 Patients with serum vitamin B12 values at the lower end of the normal range or in the borderline range (described above) may be vitamin B12 deficient and respond to replacement therapy.
 Measurement of serum homocysteine appears to be more sensitive for the diagnosis of these deficiencies than serum vitamin levels alone, and is helpful in clarifying the diagnosis when serum vitamin B12 or folate concentrations are equivocal.
 Serum concentrations of homocysteine are elevated in vitamin B12 deficiency due to a decreased rate of metabolism.